amusdev/bash/README.md

 # Bash
-This repo aims to provide common bash script form using.
+This repo aims to provide common bash script for using in production.

 ## Usage
 ### nginx_with_php.sh